crisidev/qrsync/README.md

 It currently also build against Windows, but it has not being tested.
 On \*nix it uses [pnet](https://github.com/libpnet/libpnet) to auto discover the primary interface and its IP address and bind against it.
 Pnet have a some complex dependencies to build against Windows (see [here](https://github.com/libpnet/libpnet#windows) for more info), so on this platform QrSync makes the `--ip-address` command-line option mandatory and `pnet` is not built at all.

 ### Operational modes
-QrSync can run in two mode, depending on command line options:
+QrSync can run in two modes, depending on command line options:
 * **Send mode:** this mode is selected when a file is passed to the command line.
 QrSync will generate a QR code on the terminal and start the HTTP server in send mode.
     Example: